Explore Over 11,000+ Conditions, Medications, and Symptoms.

 Tubal factor infertility occurs when a blockage in the fallopian tubes will not allow the egg and sperm to meet.
 Tubal factor infertility accounts for about 25-30% of all cases of infertility.
 The condition includes cases of completely blocked fallopian tubes and cases where just one is blocked tube or scarring narrows the tubes.

-6 Alikes with Female infertility of tubal origin
+6 people with Female infertility of tubal origin are on Alike.

 Signs & symptoms